Skip to content

 shell: bash

 When dde project:up runs, it generates a docker-compose override for every service in the compose file.
-For each service, the override:
+Every service gets:

-This means all containers (web, worker, scheduler) get the dde user created with matching UID/GID, regardless of which container is set as the default.
+This means all shell-bearing application containers (web, worker, scheduler) get the dde user created with matching UID/GID, regardless of which one is configured as the default container.
+Shell-less images like the storage (Garage) container are left otherwise untouched — the dde entrypoint would fail on them, and there is no interactive shell to attach SSH keys to anyway.

 5. Execute Commands in Specific Containers